dimitra-maoutsa/dimitra-maoutsa.github.io/_pages/about.md

 I made a short stint of ~1 year at the **Computation in Neural Circuits** (Gjorgjieva) lab within the **School of Life Sciences** at Technical University of Munich working on topics relating **structure and function of neural circuits**.
 During that time I worked on identifying potential circuit mechanisms and design constraints that explain the differential representation of familiar and novel stimuli in layer 2/3 mouse V1, and (co-)supervised **three Master’s students** working on:

- - identifying biologically plausible plasticity rules for learning tasks with low-dimensional representations in the neuronal activity space,
+ - identifying **biologically plausible plasticity rules** for learning tasks with **low-dimensional representations** in the neuronal activity space,

- - investigating functional properties of different spike-timing dependent plasticity rules on nonlinear Hawkes networks,
+ - investigating **functional properties** of different **spike-timing dependent plasticity rules** on nonlinear Hawkes networks,

- - revealing structural and functional properties of brain circuits from their responses to optogenetic stimulation.
+ - revealing **structural and functional properties** of brain circuits from their **responses to optogenetic stimulation**.

 ( For more details see [mentoring](https://dimitra-maoutsa.github.io/mentor/) and [projects](https://dimitra-maoutsa.github.io/portfolio/) )